vpelss/Forever_Passwords/README.md

 - Select an Alias : usually based on url (eg: emogic,com)
 - Select a Secret : select a long, complex, and hard to guess word, phrase, or password that will be used, with your Alias, to generate all your passwords (eg: The Sound of Music).
 - Forever_Passwords generates a unique, long, complex password based on each of your Alias and Secret combinations
 - click 'Copy' and use.
-Not when you click 'Copy' your url will be saved in the URL/Alias dropdown menu.
-You can export this list to be used on another pc/browser.
+Note, when you click 'Copy', your url will be saved in the URL/Alias dropdown menu.
+You can export this Alias list to be used on another pc/browser.
 It is STRONGLY suggested you keep a backup of this alias list.
 - Please click Clear/Reset after you have pasted your password.
 This clears your secret and the clipboard.

 eg: